 The NCHA Student Health and Wellness Survey showed 23.4% of Queen’s students reported that internet use/computer games affected their individual academic performance within the last 12 months.

-While technology is essential to academic work, being interrupted and stressed all of the time damages your creativity and ability to think; you make worse decisions and are less innovative.
+While technology is essential to academic work, being interrupted and stressed all of the time damages your creativity and ability to think; you make poorer decisions and are less able to be innovative.